Tag Archives: list

 Some would consider making a traditional cassoulet without duck confit is sacrilege, but a vegetarian cassoulet dish can be as tasty.
 I’m not a veggie, I love my meat, but either way you definitely have to enjoy it with a French wine.
 A Burgundy or Rhone Valley works.
 The classic for this dish is a Gigondas – a well-balanced, full body red from Southern Rhone.

 Ordering something spicy for take-out?
 Forget about the reds.
 People who love their red wine have a hard time getting around this one, but it makes such a difference if you head straight for a Gewürztraminer with spicy food.
-Gewurtz actually means ‘spice’ in German, so there is something to the madness.
+Gewurtz means ‘spice’ in German, so there is something to the madness.
 Choose a wine that is refreshing with crisp acidity and also look for wines leaning toward off-dry.
 You need a wine that can cut through the heat and the spice of the dishes.
-My personal favourites includes German and Alsace Rieslings.
+My personal favourites include German and Alsace Rieslings.
 There are several levels of sweetness in these wines.
 Lucky for you: to find the one that suits your taste, you get to try them all.
 Bubbly and rose are great choices for spice as well.

 My WSET Fine Vintage Favourites